 Compared to last year, the van load-to-truck ratio is up 200%, while the flatbed ratio is 144% higher and the reefer ratio is 118% higher.

 Fortunately, DAT customers have access to a number of tools that can help find capacity.
 Here are 5 of them:

-1. DAT Load Boards - When you need to find a truck, posting your load to DAT load boards is a no-brainer.
+1. DAT Load Boards – When you need to find a truck, posting your load to DAT’s load board for brokers is a no-brainer.
 But how do you make your load stand out among all the other load posts?
-One sure way to get a carrier's attention is to post the rate.
+One sure way to get a carrier’s attention is to post the rate.
 Carriers using DAT Power have the ability to sort by rate, so if your offer is attractive, it will rise to the top.
-In addition to including the rate, make sure your post is as detailed as possible, including the weight of the load, precise origin and destination, etc. "The less information a broker knows about a load, the more I expect the worst, and my rates go up accordingly,” said owner-operator Chad Boblett, founder of the 18,000-member Rate Per Mile Masters Facebook group, in a recent issue of American Trucker.
+In addition to including the rate, make sure your post is as detailed as possible, including the weight of the load, precise origin and destination, etc. “The less information a broker knows about a load, the more I expect the worst, and my rates go up accordingly,” said owner-operator Chad Boblett, founder of the 18,000-member Rate Per Mile Masters Facebook group, in a recent issue of American Trucker.